 - 1 teaspoon crushed red pepper, or to taste depending on spice preference

-- Toast whole spices in a dry small sauce pan (no oil).
-Shake pan occasionally to prevent burning.
-The spices are toasted when they are fragrant and some of the seeds may pop.
-I use a mortar pestle to lightly crush the seeds.
+- Toast whole spices in a dry small sauce pan (no oil) for 30-60 seconds.
+Shake pan occasionally.
+The spices are toasted when they are fragrant and some of the seeds may pop, being careful not to burn.
+Use a mortar pestle to lightly crush the seeds after.

 - Chutney can be frozen in freezer safe jars for up to three months.
 Use a clean spoon with each use.
-Store in refrigerator for up to three weeks, if it lasts that long!
+Store in refrigerator for up to one month, if it lasts that long!

 - For those interested in canning chutney, refer to the National Center for Home Food Preservation Website